-After flying thousands of miles for what seemed like days (OK, two 8 hour flights) I have made it to Borneo, and I’ll be staying here a week, until next Friday afternoon.
+After flying thousands of miles for what seemed like days (OK, two 8 hour flights) I just arrived in Borneo.

 All of this had me thinking about how, as a tourist, I can keep my negative impact on this place (and everywhere else I go for that matter) to a minimum.

 1. Limit those flights

 Making conscious choices about travel is what’s most important to me.
 This year, I have taken two European return flights, but a couple of years ago I committed to to ditching all UK domestic flights in favour of on-land travel by coach and train, and to continue to look closer to home when planning the majority of my holiday time.

 Almost every airline will let you pay an extra charge to offset the carbon footprint of your flight – the money goes toward an environmental charity or initiative thus ‘cancelling out’ the impact of your flight.
 If your carrier doesn’t offer this, you can visit a website like www.carbonfootprint.com and pick a scheme for yourself.